-Rainforest Hog-nosed Pit Viper
+Hog-nosed Pit Viper

-Description: Body coloration ranges from light brown to light gray, with a paired row of square-ish dark brown spots separated by a narrow orange to red stripe along the middle of the back.
+Description: Body coloration ranges from light brown to light gray, with a paired row of square-ish dark brown spots separated by a narrow yellow to orange stripe along the middle of the back.
 A second and third row of similarly-colored, circular, smaller spots runs along the middle and lower sides of the bod.
 Head lacks a distinctive pattern.
-Reaches a total length of 2 feet.
-Habits: Common in forested areas in the southern and western parts of the country.
+Reaches a total length of $2^{1/2}$ feet.

+Habits: Common in drier areas in the southern and central parts of the country.
 When approached, it will typically remain still to try to avoid further detection.
 It is generally inoffensive, and will only bite as a last resort.
 Its bite is typically not life-threatening.
-However, the tissue-destroying properties of its venom can still result in the eventual loss of fingers or toes in untreated bites.
+However, the tissuedestroying properties of its venom can still result in the eventual loss of fingers or toes in untreated bites.